kylegraycar/graycar-consulting/index.markdown

 I developed an iOS, Android & web app to production that automatically tracks a user's carbon emissions based on their purchases and provides personalized recommendations for taking climate action.
 Decarbon's grown from 0 to 5,000 users and has been [featured on ABC news][abc-feature].

+Decarbon is built with Flutter and Firebase, and uses Stripe, Patch Climate, Plaid, Sendgrid, and other services.

 ___

 ### Launching the [TAINR][tainr] refill revolution